 TRUST STATUS.
-The trust intends to qualify as a "regulated investment company" under the federal tax laws.
-If the trust qualifies as a regulated investment company and distributes its income as required by the tax law, the trust generally will not pay federal income taxes.
-An adverse federal income tax audit of a partnership that the trust invests in could result in the trust being required to pay federal income tax or pay a deficiency dividend (without having received additional cash).
+Your trust intends to qualify as a "regulated investment company" under the federal tax laws.
+If your trust qualifies as a regulated investment company and distributes its income as required by the tax law, your trust generally will not pay federal income taxes.

 DISTRIBUTIONS.
-Trust distributions are generally taxable.
-After the end of each year, you will receive a tax statement that separates the trust's distributions into three categories: ordinary income distributions, capital gain dividends and return of capital.

-Ordinary income distributions are generally taxed at your ordinary tax rate; however, as further discussed below, certain ordinary income distributions received from the trust may be taxed at the capital gains tax rates.
-Generally, you will treat all capital gain dividends as long-term capital gains regardless of how long you have owned units.
+After the end of each year, you will receive a tax statement that separates your trust's distributions into four categories, ordinary income distributions, capital gain dividends, exempt-interest dividends and return of capital.
+Some dividends may qualify as "exempt-interest dividends," which generally are excluded from your gross income for federal income tax purposes.
+Some or all of the exempt-interest dividends, however, may be taken into account in determining the alternative minimum tax on individuals and may have other tax consequences (e.g., they may affect the amount of your social security benefits that are taxed).
+For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations that are considered "applicable corporations" as defined under the Internal Revenue Code.
+Ordinary income distributions are generally taxed at your ordinary tax rate.
+Generally, you will treat all capital gain dividends as long-term capital gains regardless of how long you have owned your units.
 To determine your actual tax liability for your capital gain dividends, you must calculate your total net capital gain or loss for the tax year after considering all of your other taxable transactions, as described below.
-In addition, the trust may make distributions that represent a return of capital for tax purposes and thus will generally not be taxable to you.
-A return of capital, although not initially taxable to you, will result in a reduction in the basis in your units and subsequently result in higher levels of taxable capital gains in the future.
+In addition, your trust may make distributions that represent a return of capital for tax purposes and thus will generally not be taxable to you.
+A return of capital, although not initially taxable to you, will result in a reduction in the basis in your units and subsequently could result in you having to pay higher taxes in the future when units are sold or redeemed even if you sell or redeem the units at a loss from your original investment.
 In addition, if the non-dividend distribution exceeds your basis in your units, you will have long-term or short-term gain depending upon your holding period.
-The tax status of your distributions from the trust is not affected by whether you reinvest your distributions in additional units or receive them in cash.
-The income from the trust that you must take into account for federal income tax purposes is not reduced by amounts used to pay a deferred sales charge, if any.
+The tax status of your distributions from your trust is not affected by whether you reinvest your distributions in additional units or receive them in cash.
+The income from your trust that you must take into account for federal income tax purposes is not reduced by amounts used to pay a deferred sales charge, if any.
 The tax laws may require you to treat distributions made to you in January as if you had received them on December 31 of the previous year.
-Income from the trust may also be subject to a 3.8 percent "medicare tax."
+Income from your trust may also be subject to a 3.8 percent "medicare tax."
 This tax generally applies to your net investment income if your adjusted gross income exceeds certain threshold amounts, which are \$250,000 in the case of married couples filing joint returns and \$200,000 in the case of single individuals.
+Interest that is excluded from gross income and exempt-interest dividends from the trust are generally not included in your net investment income for purposes of this tax.

 DIVIDENDS RECEIVED DEDUCTION.
-A corporation that owns units generally will not be entitled to the dividends received deduction with respect to many dividends received from the trust because the dividends received deduction is generally not available for distributions from regulated investment companies.
-However, certain ordinary income dividends on units that are attributable to qualifying dividends received by the trust from certain corporations may be reported by the trust as being eligible for the dividends received deduction.
+A corporation that owns units generally will not be entitled to the dividends received deduction with respect to many dividends received from your trust because the dividends received deduction is generally not available for distributions from regulated investment companies.